 Danny, the Champion of the World.
 Charlie and the Chocolate Factory.

-there was one character you could read to life from a book, who do you
+If there was one character you could read to life from a book, who would it be?

 Wow.
 I don’t know . . .
 After having done Inkheart, I’m not quite sure I would want any of them to tell you the truth! (laughs) . . .
 Um, well, you know what?
 I’ll defer to the author of Inkheart — and that’s Cornelia, who’s a friend — and I know that she told me she had a big crush on Tom Sawyer when she was a kid. (laughs)